KDE/digikam-doc/import_tools/smugmug_import.rst

     The SmugMug Import Tool Dialog

-By default, the tool proposes to export the currently selected items from the icon-view.
-The **+** Photos button can be used to append more items on the list.

-With the **Album** options, you can select the online folder to store files to upload.
-You can **Create** new one and **Reload** the list on the combo-box if online contents have been changed in SmugMug web interface.
+With the **Album** options, you can select the online folder to get files to download.
+You can **Reload** the list on the combo-box if online contents have been changed in SmugMug web interface.

-If the **Resize photos before uploading** option is selected, the photos will be resized before transferring to SmugMug.
-The values will be read from the **JPEG quality** and **Maximum Dimension** settings, which can be used to adjust the maximum height and the compression.
-The width calculation will be done so as to have the aspect ratio conserved.
+Below, the main dialog propose the hierarchy of physical **Albums** from your collection.
+Selected one target entry to import files, or if you want a new one, just press **New Album** button to create a nested entry in the tree-view.

-Press **Start Upload** button to transfer items.
-You can click on the **Cancel** button to abort the uploading of photos.
+Press **Start Download** button to transfer items.
+You can click on the **Close** button to abort the uploading of photos.